TanmayWarthe/TanmayWarthe/README.md

 ## 🚀 About Me

-I'm a passionate **Full Stack Developer** from Nagpur, India, who loves transforming ideas into elegant, scalable solutions.
+I'm a passionate **Software Developer** from Nagpur, India, who loves transforming ideas into elegant, scalable solutions.
 My journey spans from crafting beautiful user interfaces to architecting robust backend systems and deploying intelligent AI-powered applications.

 > *"Code is poetry written in logic"* ✨